ibm-cloud-docs/assistant/web-chat-basics.md

 - If you want to stay on a major version, but get the latest minor and patch releases, specify `clientVersion="2"`.
 - If you want to stay on a minor version, but get the latest patch releases, specify `clientVersion="2.3"`.
-- If you want to lock on to a specific version down to the patch release, specify `clientVersion="2.3.1"`.
+- If you want to lock on to a specific minor version and patch release, specify `clientVersion="2.3.1"`.

 To test the updates in a version release of web chat before you apply the version to your live web chat, follow these steps: